 Building a slide deck, pitch, or presentation?
 Here are the big takeaways:

-- Windows 10 laptops running Intel Atom Clover Trail chips are not eligible for the Spring Creators Update and have only received security updates since the Windows 10 Anniversary Update.
+- Windows 10 laptops running Intel Atom Clover Trail chips are not eligible for the April 2018 Update and have only received security updates since the Windows 10 Anniversary Update.

 As is always the case with a large update, users want to know if their computer is eligible for an upgrade to the latest version.
-In the case of the Spring Creators Update the short answer is yes, but with a few possible complications.
+In the case of the Windows 10 April 2018 Update the short answer is yes, but with a few possible complications.

 No change to minimum specs

-The minimum specs needed to run Windows 10 are surprisingly low, and they haven't changed with the Spring Creators Update.
+The minimum specs needed to run Windows 10 are surprisingly low, and they haven't changed with the April 2018 Update.
 All you need in your PC is:

 - Processor: 1GHz or faster processor or SoC